 Cognitive Behavioural Hypnotherapy based techniques are used as and when required or necessary during the therapeutic process.
 The approaches used will be discussed with you in the first session.,

-Cognitive Behavioural thinking helps us all to understanding and model how we function as emotive yet rational beings.
+Cognitive Behavioural thinking helps us all to understand and model how we function as emotive yet rational beings.
 This in its own right can help to facilitate change.

 Research supporting Cognitive Behavioural Hypnotherapy